 We will start with a ORG to define where our code starts, and various initialization, which are platform depend.
 You can check the testers directly on how this is done, but we'll have a quick overview here.

-On CPC, we can start as low as #100 (or even lower), and we “kill” the system by putting the DI : RET instructions in #38.
+On CPC, we can start as low as #1000 (or even lower, but watch out for your Basic program!), and we "kill" the system by putting the DI : RET instructions in #38.
 This will prevent the system from messing with our code.

 On MSX, you need to declare a small header for the BLOAD command to work, it's easy (more info here):